 Other events include the Austin Marathon in February; Austin Food + Wine Festival and the Moonlight Tower Comedy Festival in April; Austin Film Festival in October; Fun, Fun, Fun Fest and Formula 1 United States Grand Prix in November; and the Armadillo Christmas Bazaar in December.

-The outdoors are important here, with 206 parks, including more than 16,682 acres of land.
-Popular amenities offer easy access to hike and bike trails, as well as mountain biking trails.
-There also are opportunities for paddling, boating, fishing and more.
+The city has thousands of acres of parkland, many offer hike and bike trails, as well as mountain biking trails.
+There also are opportunities for paddling, boating, and fishing.

-City tours are available by cycle, train, Segway, horse-drawn carriage, water or on foot.
-Visit www.austintexas.org for details.
+Tours are available by cycle, train, Segway, horse-drawn carriage, water or on foot. (www.austintexas.org)

 Austin is a starting point for the Presidential Corridor via U.S. 290, then Texas 21 to Texas 6 connecting the George Bush Presidential Library and with the Lyndon Baines Johnson Library and Museum.